SingingBush/presentations/PITCHME.md

  - `--add-modules java.xml.bind,java.transaction` can be used to packages back on the classpath
  - `--illegal-access=permit` (permit [jdk9 default], warn, debug, deny [future default]) allow illegal reflective access from code on the class path
- - `--patch-module` override classes in a module / augment the contents of module
  - If you still want to compile on JDK 8, use `-XX:+IgnoreUnrecognizedVMOptions` along with newer args
  - loads more, read the docs